 Zalando Lounge do this well as they placed a button to put a product in a basket on the bottom right corner – it’s eye-catching and easy to reach for your thumb.

-A prototype is an interactive mockup that aims to test and improve the functionality of the app.
+A prototype is an interactive mockup that aims to test and improve the functionality of the app – and most cross-platform mobile app development companies recommend it.
 Creating a simple click-through model lets you check all the screens and decide if the navigation makes sense for a new user.

 There are two ways of mobile app prototyping:

 - Rapid prototyping, where the created product is not used after testing.
 This approach doesn’t take a lot of time, as it’s designed only to test the ideas.